Data Protection Policy

 - Personal information is kept in the following forms: in Microsoft Excel workbooks or similar and hard copies scanned as pdfs or stored as originals.

-- People within the organisation who will process personal information are: a Trustee appointed as the Data Controller overseen by the Chair and Secretary.
+- People within the organisation who will process personal information are: a Trustee appointed as the Data Controller overseen by the Chair and Secretary and the membership secretary.

 - Notification to the Information Commissioner